liamirwin/LPS_lidRtutorial/README.md

 ## Materials

-[This repository](https://github.com/tgoodbody/lidRtutorial) contains the material for a \~3 hour `lidR` tutorial workshop.
-You should install the material on your own machine from [this repository](https://github.com/tgoodbody/lidRtutorial).
+[This repository](https://github.com/liamirwin/LPS_lidRtutorial) contains the material for an 80 minute `lidR` tutorial workshop.
+You should install the material on your own machine from [this repository](https://github.com/liamirwin/LPS_lidRtutorial).
 It contains the code, the shapefiles and point-clouds we will use.
 The workshop intends to:

 -   Present an overview of what can be done with `lidR`
 -   Give users an understanding of how `lidR` may fit their needs